Tatoeba/tatoeba2/README.md

 ```
 - Install ansible 1.4 or later (see the **imouto for development** section for instructions).
 - Edit `imouto/ansible/ansible.cfg`:
-    * Uncomment the line `#ask_sudo_pass = True` if you want to enter sudo password through prompt
+    * Uncomment the line `#ask_sudo_pass = True` if you want to enter sudo password through prompt.
+Alternatively, you can also specify `-K` flag with the `ansible-playbook` command given below to do so.
-    * Uncomment the line `#ask_pass      = True` if you want to enter ssh password through prompt
+    * Uncomment the line `#ask_pass = True` if you want to enter ssh password through prompt.
+Alternatively, you can also specify `-k` flag with the `ansible-playbook` command given below to do so.
+If you want to avoid typing ssh password repeatedly, you can set up passwordless ssh using the method described [here](http://www.linuxproblem.org/art_9.html).
-- Edit `imouto/ansible/group_vars/all`:
+- Edit `imouto/ansible/host_vars/tatoeba`:
-    * Uncomment `ansible_ssh_user: tatoroot` and replace `tatoroot` with ssh username
+    * Set value of `ansible_ssh_user` to ssh user (the user with which you want to ssh).
-    * Uncomment `ansible_ssh_port: 3022` and set the correct port number if you want to use a port other than `22` for ssh
+    * Uncomment `ansible_ssh_port: 3022` and set the correct port number if you want to use a port other than `22` for ssh.
 - Edit `imouto/ansible/production-server` and replace `127.0.0.1` with the address of the server.
-- Run ansible-playbook command to provision a playbook:
+- Run ansible-playbook command to run a playbook:
 ```bash
 $ cd admin/imouto/ansible
 $ ansible-playbook -i production-server playbook.yml
 ```
-  To provision the whole server you can use `production.yml` playbook or to perform individual tasks you can use the other playbooks provided with imouto.
+  To set up the whole server you can use `production.yml` playbook or to perform individual tasks you can use the other playbooks provided with imouto.